tommcdo/kohana-twig/README.md

 	$twig->name = 'Tom';
 	$this->response->body($twig);

-Your Twig files can also references other templates using the cascading filesystem.
+Your Twig files can also references other templates by name, which will be located using the cascading filesystem.

 For more information on Twig templates, see [Twig for Template Designers][5]